Barn Doors with Shelves: Smart Storage Solutions

 Barn doors with shelves need minimal upkeep, but a few simple habits keep them performing well.

-Monthly: wipe down the track with a dry cloth to remove dust, tighten any loose shelf brackets, test door movement and add lubricant if it feels sluggish, verify wall anchors remain secure.
+Monthly: wipe down the track with a dry cloth to remove dust, tighten any loose shelf brackets, test door movement, and verify wall anchors remain secure.

 Annual: deep clean all surfaces, check hardware mounting bolts and tighten as needed, inspect rollers for wear, and touch up paint or finish on door and shelves.
 Our installation guides include hardware-specific maintenance notes for every kit we sell.